InfiniteLobster/FNN-from-scratch/README.md

 For weigths initialization following methods were implemented: random, Xavier(Glorot) [4] and He(Kaiming) [5] with all having both Uniform and Normal distribution versions.
 As for further implementation, following activation functions were implemented: identity, sigmoid, tanh, ReLu, leaky ReLu and softmax.
 As for loss function both Mean Square Error and Cross-Entropy are implemented.
 Both l1 and l2 regularization were also added as options.
 Furthermore special Softmax+Cross-Entropy option is availible, for cases when whole output layer is softmax and used loss function is Cross-Entropy.
 It improves speed of calculations and results of training by directly calculating derivative with regards to the logits.
 Normal option for softmax and Cross-Entropy (standard backward, i.e. calculating Jacobian etc.) is also possible, so it is option, not forced version.
 For optimizers, following were implemented: Stochastic Gradient Descent (SGD) [6], SGD with momentum [7], Root Mean Square Propagation (RMSprop) [8], Nestorov accelerated gradient (NAG) [9] and Adaptive Moment Estimation (Adam) [10].
+Also option to deconstruct network into layers and them into neurons with capability to perform forward pass was implemented.
+The idea behind it was to allow for network component analysis, specifically how they work on their own (and thus option of forward pass).
 Functions to compute accuracy and make confusion matrices are built-in.
 Creation of any accuracy or loss curves is not directly built-in into code as it would make training process longer, which is not desirable on CPU based approach (NumPy).
 In our interpretation such outputs are possible and are showcased in WandBi sweeps as they were required.
 Nonethenless, base version (presented in TrainingExamples) have no such testing methods present (only accuracy calculation and confusion matrix plotting after training) for better efficiency of training.